graphicore/Atem-Project/website/index.md

 The root of Atem is [Metapolator](http://metapolator.com) and our focus is on making better tools for **type design and typography**.
 But, Atem is not limited to any specific use.
-As such we build big applications and smaller tech-demos that may spark inspiration for other domains as well.
+We build big applications and smaller tech-demos to spark inspiration for **other domains.**

 For more details see [Vision]({{ url_for('content/Vision:index') }}).